shilewenuw/get_all_tickers/README.md

-# LOOKING FOR A NEW MAINTAINER - IF INTERESTED, PLEASE CREATE AN ISSUE STATING THAT YOU WANT TO BECOME A MAINTAINER

 # get-all-tickers

 I couldn't find any libraries to retrieve all the tickers of publicly traded stocks, so I decided to make my own library that could do this.
 The stock tickers are from the NYSE, NASDAQ, and AMEX.
 Support has been added for global tickers.